Definition of a ‘Debtor’ – A debtor is a person who owes money, goods, or services to another.

 The first step is to check whether we have been given the correct information (I cannot emphasise this enough).
-For instance, is the debtor’s first name Lesley, or Leslie, or Lesleigh, or even Lesleye?
+For instance, is the debtor’s first name Lesley, Leslie, Lesleigh, or even Lesleye?

 Do they have a middle name?
 What is their DOB (date of birth)?
-If not their DOB, at the very least, what is their YOB (year of birth)?
+If not their DOB, at the very least, we need their YOB (year of birth) to get results for you.
 Are they female or male, Caucasian or coloured?
 Good investigators use their own individual tried and true template of questions to ask the client.

-Private Investigators need the submitted information to be 100% correct to enable them to successfully locate the debtor.
+Private Investigators need the the very basic information to enable them to successfully locate the debtor.
 If it is not exact, the client will be disappointed with the results, as more costs may be added because the Private Investigator will be spending valuable time seeking someone who does not exist.

 Some debtors are certainly clever.
 They know how to avoid paying their debts and to locate these types of people can be quite a challenge, however, we at Trace and Identify (Australia) are able to ascertain their next move and cross index databases so that we are “on to them”, if not one step ahead.